shashankpatibandla/RythmicObservers/Deliverables/Audience Profile/Audience Profile.md

 #### Contributorship Statement -
 1. Sujana - Worked on the 'Individual' part of this assignment
-2. Goutam - Worked on the 'Organisation' and majority of 'Organization and Individual' part of this assignment
+2. Goutam - Worked on the 'Organization' and majority of 'Organization and Individual' part of this assignment
 3. Shashank - Worked on 'Individual and Organization' and proofread the document

-#### Proofread by -
+#### Proofread by - Shashank